The new temptation is no longer a stray drink or takeaway but new forms of social networking.

 I cannot understand why people record all the dull ephemera of their daily lives.
 Unlike LiveJournal or alternative blogging services, Facebook and Twitter are less profound and more trigger-happy.

 Winding back a few centuries, I think of the seventeenth-century poet Andrew Marvell and how his rare public poems express the same dilemmas about public ephemera.

 He criticizes the press and writers, anxious of the new forms of public that have emerged through print in the revolutionary decades.
-His 1648/9 poem to Richard Lovelace registers self-consciousness at contributing towards a saturated print culture which it strongly criticizes.
+A 1649 poem to Richard Lovelace self-consciously acknowledges its contribution towards a saturated print culture that it strongly criticizes.

-Silence can be troublesome, dangerous, or even fatal.
-Shakespeare’s logic comes to force, again, with irony, through King Lear, who turns out to be one of the most insane characters of the entire oeuvre.
-Cordelia’s “Love, and be silent” pledge is struck blind by Lear’s “Nothing will come of nothing”.
-Her modesty, or stubbornness, to the public sycophancy displayed by sisters Goneril and Regan is at first shown to be cold and naive, but her silence eventually proves to be true and substantial in the face of her sisters’ empty words and superficiality.
+Take Shakespeare’s Lear, whose daughter Cordelia’s observation to “Love, and be silent” is reduced by her father’s disapproval: “Nothing will come of nothing”.
+Her refusal to follow the public sycophancy displayed by sisters Goneril and Regan is first shown to be cold and naive, but her silence eventually proves to be the faithful response in the face of her sisters’ empty words.

 We are within closer reach to the public than ever before.
 But with that comes an easy complacency.
 Do we care about those who are not bombarding us on social networks?
 Do we allow ourselves, in a world dominated by public spheres, to remember those dwelling outside those spheres?

 It is the kind of connection that requires commitment.
 As shown in those revolutionary decades of the 1640s and 50s, when the agents of the public undertook major changes and individual voices ran riot, commitment can become a fickle thing.